 The Bible is not merely a single book, but a collection of books.
 And these books written by various authors show agreement in historical details.
 The historical event recorded in 2 Kings 20:1-11 is also recorded in Isaiah 38:1-8 and 2 Chronicles 32:24.
 Three different authors recorded this fascinating part of history, each emphasizing different details and yet with full agreement.
 There can be no reasonable doubt that this is an accurate account.
 Since the Bible is the most authenticated collection of books of antiquity, if the Bible were not accurate, then we couldn’t trust any other ancient document, and we could know nothing about the ancient world.

 People sometimes appeal to ancient documents beyond Scripture as evidence that the Bible is true, and yes, there are many such documents.
 The Greek historian Herodotus (484-425 B.C.) confirmed a number of biblical claims, such as the impressive fortifications of ancient Babylon.
-The historian Flavius Josephus confirmed many of the events of the Bible by drawing from other documents available at the time, and was an eye witness to the events of the early church.
+The historian Flavius Josephus confirmed many of the events of the Bible by drawing from other documents available at the time, and he was an eyewitness to the events of the early church.
 His publications included references to Jesus.
 Many other examples are available.

 Archeology is another tool that has repeatedly confirmed the accuracy of the Bible.
 Archeological discoveries continue to be a source of embarrassment to Bible critics.
 The five cities of the plains mentioned in Genesis 14:2 were once regarded as myths by the critics, until the discovery of the Ebla Atlas in 1975.
 These tablets listed several geographic locations including two of the cities of the plains: Admah and Sodom.
 Since then, Sodom and Gomorrah have been located and excavated.
 The evidence clearly shows their destruction by fire, just as the Bible states (Genesis 19:24, 28).
 Many other discoveries confirm the events listed in Scripture: the Battle of Jericho, the Battle of Ai, and so forth.
 We plan to cover these topics in greater depth in future articles.
 The bottom line is that we have every reason to trust the history recorded in the Bible, and no reason whatsoever to doubt it.